biocore/emp/methods/methods_release2.md

 ## methods – Release 2

-Computational methods for Release 2 and the EMP500 project are described here.
+Computational methods for Release 2 and the EMP Multi-omics project (EMP500) are described here.
 For laboratory methods, see [`protocols`](https://github.com/biocore/emp/tree/master/protocols).

 <!--made with https://luciopaiva.com/markdown-toc/ -->